jaandrle/nodejsscript/docs/interfaces/s.RunFunction.md

 ▸ **RunFunction**(`command`, `vars?`): [`ShellString`](../modules/s.md#shellstring)

-Executes the given command synchronously.
+Executes the given command synchronously, because of that it does not know whether it will be piped, so by default prints the command output.
+You can off that by prepend `….$().run`.

 *Synchronous simple examples*:
 ```js